VilleOlof/simply_files/readme.md

 CREATE TABLE IF NOT EXISTS files (
     id TEXT PRIMARY KEY, -- the unique id for the file, used in the url path TEXT NOT NULL, -- (maybe just the full path on the server incase root is changed?).
 Used to locate the file
-    size INTEGER NOT NULL, -- the size of the file in bytes, mostly used for stats and for fast access download_count INTEGER DEFAULT 0, -- download count last_downloaded_at TIMESTAMP, -- when the file was last downloaded created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- when the file was uploaded
+    size INTEGER DEFAULT 0, -- the size of the file in bytes, mostly used for stats and for fast access download_count INTEGER DEFAULT 0, -- download count last_downloaded_at TIMESTAMP, -- when the file was last downloaded created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- when the file was uploaded